"Foundations of Academic Writing" - Graduate Writing Center

 In this 90-minute general presentation—which is mandatory for all new students—you will learn the basics of what is expected of your written work, gain survival skills, and receive an overview of the writing process, whether your task is a two-page executive summary or a multi-chapter thesis.

-The presentations consist of the following topics delivered by five seasoned scholars and writers.
-Slides and videos from the present and/or past quarters are available under each presentation description below.
-(Combined slides from 16 July 2019.)
+The presentations consist of the below topics delivered by five seasoned scholars and writers.
+Slides and videos from the present and/or past quarters are available under each presentation description.

 Foundations covers the philosophies, standards, and techniques of academic writing.
-For an introduction to the Graduate Writing Center and its services, see our New Student Orientation video (15:40).
+(If you're looking for an introduction to the GWC and its services, see our New Student Orientation video [15:40].)

 Scholars and students contribute to our understanding of important issues through their original analysis and research.
 To do so, they must discuss and build upon the work of others.
 Thus, as a student, it is inevitable that you will need to cite, quote, paraphrase, and summarize a potentially wide range of sources in your own writing.
 Dr. Leavitt discusses how sources are used to develop better arguments, the norms and rules for using those sources, why those norms exist, and how to maintain academic integrity and avoid plagiarizing.